Blockstream/docs/docs/green/troubleshooting-advanced/logging-in.md

 Watch-only mode is a feature that allows the owner of a wallet to create an alternative login method that can view the activity on a wallet without being able to change any crucial settings or send coins.

-This can be useful for situations if you want to let someone else access your device to get a receiving address for your wallet or confirm for you that coins have been received.
+This can be useful for situations if you want to let someone else access your wallet to get a receiving address or confirm for you that coins have been received.

 You can add a watch-only login under the “Network” section of settings.
 Select “Watch-Only Login”, and then you can create the new username and password, and press save.